Tomasmakaj/React-Oscars/README.md

 The React Oscars

-Project goal: create a Movie App with content displayed from the db.json we created
+Project goal: Create a Movie App with content displayed from the db.json we created

 Trello Work flow